The events on this page occurred in Madison Wisconsin, USA (43 5'88'' N, 89 39'64'' E)

 The famous runners posing for pictures

-Despite learning my lessons the prior year about how miserable running long distances through snow is and having few training miles due to a vacation to New Zealand and a separate little incident with a pickup truck [External Link], I still wanted to run the Triple D Winter Adventure Race.
+Despite learning my lessons the prior year about how miserable running long distances through snow is and having few training miles due to a vacation to New Zealand and a separate little incident with a pickup truck, I still wanted to run the Triple D Winter Adventure Race.
 Despite this training dearth and in spite of my better judgment, my thick headedness led me to the starting line, with very few miles on my legs.

 The race was the exact same format as before, with an approximately 22 mile slog along the Heritage Trail from Dyersville to Durango.
 Fortunately though, the trail was in much better shape.
 Although there was snow, for most of the race I found decent footing and did not sink into the powder.
 Having to constantly search for stable ground was also a good way to distract myself from the long run at hand.
 The weather was decent as well, with temperatures in the low single digits, no wind, and packed snow on the ground.
 My water bottle froze again, but earlier in the race than anticipated (around 5 miles), so I had to go forego water most of the race.
 I still carried shot blocks for sustenance, and kept those unfrozen inside my gloves.